ericoporto/ags-manual-wiki/EnginePluginRun-timeAPI.md

 AGSViewFrame* GetViewFrame (int view, int loop, int frame);
 ```

-Returns the view frame structure for the specified frame. `view` is the number you get from the editor (that's used in `SetCharacterView` and so forth), not the view minus 1.
+Returns the view frame structure for the specified frame. `view` is the number you get from the editor (that's used in `Character.ChangeView` and so forth), not the view minus 1.

 - **Interface version 10 and later:**
   If `frame` is not valid (e.g. there aren't that many frames in the specified loop), returns NULL.